Web Scraping APIs

 On this page

-Data parsing is the process of taking raw, unstructured or semi-structured data and converting it into a structured, usable format.
-In web scraping, that means turning the messy HTML a server returns into clean fields - titles, prices, dates - your application can store and query.
-Parsing is the step between fetching a page and actually having usable data.
+Data parsing is the process of taking raw, messy data and turning it into a clean, structured format your program can use.
+In web scraping, that means converting the tangled HTML a server sends back into neat fields - titles, prices, dates - that your application can store and search.
+Think of it as unpacking a shipping box and sorting the contents onto labeled shelves.
+Parsing is the step between fetching a page and actually having data you can work with.

 Quick facts